morey-ow/tlrc23-24/brain_dump.md

 ### 2. TLRC Book Club, paper reading discussion group
 This might be too much additional work on faculty.
 But perhaps a book one of us already wants to read.
-Or their could be

 ### 3. TLRC campus newsletter collecting links to interesting teaching articles, podcasts
 Maybe send out a monthly or bi-weekly email of a curated list of articles, podcasts TLRC (or members of campus community) find interesting.

 ### TLRC Brightspace repository
 - I reached out to the instructional design team, and Michael Thompson has informed me that he can give access to the entire faculty when instructed to do so
-- Perhaps discussion boards to discuss topics related to articles.
+- Perhaps discussion boards to discuss topics related to articles in aforementioned newsletter

 ### 5. SUNY Old Westbury TLRC webpage